Practical randomness amplification and privatisation with implementations on quantum computers: Overview

-A possible approach is to directly aim for a perfect random number generator (RNG).
-That is, one which is \textit{trusted} to function as promised, outputting secret randomness of sufficiently high quality.
-Physical RNG generate random numbers by measuring the outcome of a physical process that is either chaotic \cite{stipvcevic2014true} or quantum \cite{stipcevic2012quantum,herrero2017quantum}.\footnote{Pseudo RNG are mathematical functions expanding a short \textit{seed} of perfectly random numbers into a larger string and already assume access to perfect randomness as a resource.
-Hence, they are not of interest here.} The idea is then that these are hard to predict or even intrinsically random.
-Unfortunately, there are at least three problems following this approach: \begin{enumerate} \item An accurate model of the underlying physical process is needed and it is challenging to completely isolate the desired process from undesired noise. \item The RNG provider should not be malicious or the device should be seriously inspected. \item Today's RNG do not offer security against a quantum adversary which might share quantum correlations with the device. \end{enumerate}
+A possible approach is to aim directly at building a trustful random number generator (RNG).
+Such a device should then be characterised well enough to always function as promised or the security of the task could be compromised.
+Physical RNGs generate random numbers from a physical process that is either chaotic \cite{stipvcevic2014true} or quantum \cite{stipcevic2012quantum,herrero2017quantum}.\footnote{Pseudo RNG are mathematical functions expanding a short \textit{seed} of (near\nobreakdash-)perfectly random numbers into a larger output.
+They assume access to (near\nobreakdash-)perfect randomness as a resource and their security relies on computational assumptions.
+Hence, they are not of interest here.} The idea is then that the outcomes of this process are hard to predict or even, in the case of certain quantum processes, intrinsically random.
+Unfortunately, there are at least three problems following this approach: \begin{enumerate} \item An accurate model of the underlying physical process is necessary yet hard to build.
+It is also challenging to completely isolate the desired process from undesired noise or its environment.
+In short, hardware characterisation is difficult and prone to errors.
+Moreover, the RNG provider should be trusted or the device seriously inspected. \item Many RNGs require an initial (near\nobreakdash-)perfect random seed as a resource\footnote{The only exceptions to this are RNGs that either directly output (near\nobreakdash-)perfect randomness without post-processing, or output such that a so-called deterministic randomness extractor can be used (see \cite{shaltiel2011introduction} for an introduction to randomness extraction).
+Such RNGs then need to be very precisely characterised and thus suffer from the drawback of the first point.}, the existence of which is very difficult to justify. \item Most RNGs do not offer security against a quantum adversary which might share quantum correlations with the device. \end{enumerate}

+An alternative approach is to accept that the direct building of an RNG outputting (near\nobreakdash-)perfect randomness is challenging, if not practically impossible.
+The objective is then to build a scheme in which a source of randomness is instead \textit{amplified} in a way that the amplified output is provably (near\nobreakdash-)perfectly random and private -- i.e. relaxing the need to build a trustful RNG directly.